Behaviour for learning policy

 To provide a varied range of teaching and learning styles to suit the needs of all pupils.

 To provide an attractive learning environment and quality resources.

 To encourage children to accept varying degrees of responsibility, both in and out of the classroom with the purpose of promoting independence, self-reliance and trustworthiness.

-To make provision for a happy working atmosphere in school by promoting the pastoral care of children, with staff giving support and guidance to each individual child.
+To make provision for a positive learning atmosphere in school by promoting the pastoral care of children, with staff giving support and guidance to each individual child.

 To consistently and fairly implement reward and sanctions systems.

 To encourage school/parental partnership, to promote children’s education and maintain standards of behaviour.

 The policy and the associated appendices will give guidance to:

 Learners - to enable them to understand their responsibilities and rights